NipuniSandunika/NipuniSandunika/README.md

 📚 Education

 Currently pursuing my undergraduate degree in Industrial Statistics at the University of Colombo, situated in the vibrant city of Colombo, Sri Lanka.

-🌱 Currently Learning

-My current focus revolves around:

-+ Advancing my skills in Machine Learning and Deep Learning.
-+ Engaging in real-world data science projects.
-+ Staying abreast of the latest developments in the ever-evolving field.

 Excited to explore new horizons and contribute meaningfully to the world of data science! 🚀